The Zen and Art of Credit Score Maintenance

 Can you apply for credit with a low score?

 Every credit provider varies.
 There are no guarantees that you’ll be approved even with a fantastic credit score.
-However, if you do need to borrow anything from £3k to £15k and have a homeowner guarantor to support your application, we may be able to help you.
+However, if you do need to borrow anything from £3k to £20k and are a UK homeowner, we may be able to help you.